 All care has been taken to ensure information about these biosecurity arrangements is complete.
 International aircraft operators should be aware that, as well as complying with MPI's biosecurity requirements, they'll also have to meet requirements of other border agencies like the New Zealand Customs Service (Customs).

-Flights must land at an approved POFA
+Flights must land at an approved place

 Prior approval needed to arrive elsewhere

-It is an offence under the Biosecurity Act 1993 to land at any place other than a POFA (unless approved by MPI and Customs).
+It is an offence under the Biosecurity Act 1993 to land at any place other than a PoFA (unless approved by MPI and Customs).

-Contact the airport before arrival at a POFA
+Contact the airport before arrival

 If you are a flight operator, you must contact the airport where you intend to land before your flight arrives.
 It is the airport operator's responsibility to only accept flights the airport can handle.
 When planning your arrival, note the times of day MPI and Customs staff are available.